Lucia's Blog: 2022

 • That must be our most important goal in life!

-1. This glorious crown would never be taken away by evildoers (1 Pet.
+1. Evildoers would never take this glorious crown away (1 Pet.
 5:4).

 2. He would now be exalted rather than debased because he had been faithful to our Lord Jesus (1 Pet.
 5:6).

-3. This crown of righteousness, exaltation, and glory would be given not only to Paul but also to all faithful followers of the Lord Jesus Christ.
-Those who have suffered because of persecution and evildoers as they presented the Truth and lived it out.
+3. This crown of righteousness, exaltation, and glory would be given to Paul and to all faithful followers of the Lord Jesus Christthose who have suffered because of persecution and evildoers as they presented the Truth and lived it out.

 Don’t we all anticipate the coming of our Lord Jesus Christ anxiously to bring us home with Him and to eternal glory?!